beginning of content

 Key facts

-• A prolapsed uterus is when your uterus (womb) comes out of place and slowly drops down towards the opening of your vagina.
+• A prolapsed uterus is when your uterus (womb) slowly drops down towards the opening of your vagina.

-• Treatment will depend on the type and extent of the prolapse, and how much it affects your daily life.
+• Treatment will depend on the extent of the prolapse and how much it affects your daily life.

 What is a prolapsed uterus?

-A prolapsed uterus is when your uterus (womb) gradually comes out of place and drops down towards the opening of your vagina.
+A prolapsed uterus occurs when your uterus (womb) slowly drops down towards the opening of your vagina.
 A prolapsed uterus is also called ‘uterine prolapse'.

 What are the symptoms of a prolapsed uterus?